-18.6 Displaying calibration values
+20.7 Displaying calibration values

 The control saves the effective length and effective radius of the touch probe in the tool table.
-The control saves the touch probe center offset values in columns CAL_OF1 (reference axis) and CAL_OF2 (minor axis) of the touch probe table.
-You can display the values on the screen by pressing the TOUCH PROBE TABLE soft key.
+The control saves the touch probe center offset to the touch probe table in the columns CAL\OF1 (principal axis) and CAL\OF2 (secondary axis).
+You can display the values on the screen by pressing the TOUCH PROBE TABLE soft